srowhani/mmlind.github.io/about.md

 permalink: /about/
 ---

-I'm Matt Lind, a passionate hacker and machine learning enthusiast based in Shanghai.
+I'm Matt Lind, a passionate hacker and machine learning enthusiast.

 ### Machine Learning

-I'm working on using artificial neural networks (ANN) -- different flavors, from normal fully connected to convolutional, sequentiell and reinforcement -- for image recognition and NLP.
+I like to explore the world of artificial neural networks (ANN) -- different flavors, from normal fully connected to convolutional, sequentiell and reinforcement -- for image recognition and NLP.

 ### in C

-I'm mostly using C because I appreciate its simplicity, precision and speed.
+I'm coding in plain old C because I appreciate its simplicity, precision and speed.
 While some things may take a little longer to code in C, in the end they'll run amazingly fast and (almost) anywhere.

 ### Artificial/Machine Intelligence